 Prescription Drugs – Prescription drugs are easy to get in Mexico.
 You can bring your bottle to show the pharmacist, have it written down on a piece of paper or just have a picture of it on you phone.
 The pharmacist just wants to know the drugs name and dosage.
 Most drugs do not need a prescription so a doctors visit is usually unnecessary.

-If you would like information on other things regarding your research and/or future move to the Lake Chapala area, contact me.
-I am here to help.
+If you would like information on this article on other things regarding your research and/or future move to the Lake Chapala area, contact me or consider our week long intensive Retirement Seminar and find out all there is to know about moving to and living in Lake Chapala.
 Thanks for reading!